concur/concur-platform-sdk-dotnet/README.md

 The ConcurPlatform library requires user credentials (e.g. OAuth access token) in order to make web services calls on the behalf of a user.
 If you want, you can obtain user credentials to a brand new sandbox company at Concur by [following the sandbox registration process described here](https://developer.concur.com/register).

-# Hello Expense Report
+# Hello Expense Report Sample

-If you just want a quick and small sample showing how to start using the ConcurPlatform library then the following code snippet shows how to create an empty expense report named "Hello Expense Report".
+If you just want to see a quick and small sample of how to use the ConcurPlatform library then the following code snippet shows how to create an empty expense report named "Hello Expense Report".

 ```C#
 using Concur.Connect.V3;